leodium/leodium-ReLive-NoMansSky-Expeditions-Offline/README.md

 > 🙊 I use the json files from this joint **advanced customisation module** between myself and *@cwmonkey* to enable you to adapt the difficulty of Expeditions.
 (I dreamt it and he coded it masterfully) --> https://cwmonkey.github.io/nms-expeditions

+> [!TIP]
+> Progression through the stages preserved so that rewards can only be obtained when the objectives have been reached in order to earn them ...
+After all, we're hero explorers!
+<i><b>We are Brave and Fearless Hero Travellers ...
+>
+> 💪 </b> No need for CheatMode</i> 🏅

 # 🚀 Why am I sharing my method?
 My "ReLive-NoMansSky-All Expeditions" project is aimed at Hero Travellers who want to test themselves against the requirements of the previous No Man's Sky expeditions.
 I've just got into the game and I was sorry I couldn't do them, learn the mechanics of the game and get the related rewards other than by "cheating" by adding them via a mod or save editor.